ashleynolan/nuxt-style-demo/README.md

 **In build mode**

-Renders pages the same as in dev mode (see above).
+Renders the pages the same as in dev mode (see above results).